Code-the-Dream-School/python-essentials-v1/assignments/09IntroductionToWebScraping.md

 ## **Overview**
 This lesson introduces web scraping concepts and practices, including:
 1. Understanding HTML and the DOM structure in a live web page.
-2. Extracting content using BeautifulSoup.
+2. Extracting content using Selenium.
 3. Storing data in CSV and JSON files.
 4. Ethical considerations in web scraping.